JannisX11/blockbench.net/content/guides/emissive-textures-renders.md

 In order for Sketchfab to know what parts need to glow, you need to make something called an emissive texture.
 This texture will tell Sketchfab what parts it needs to consider emissive, and what parts it should not.

 To make an emissive texture, start by duplicating your texture.
 We will make changes to this new texture while leaving the main texture undisturbed.
-To help distinguish between the two, it is recommended to rename the emissive texture to something else (for example, you can append `_emissive` to the name of the texture).
+To distinguish between the two, it is recommended to rename the emissive texture to something else (for example, you can append `-emissive` to the name of the texture).

 ![Duplicate textures](/images/wiki/guides/emissive-textures-renders/sketchfab-duplicate-texture.png)